LP Sustainability

 Waste management

-Our goal is to enhance waste management practices by minimising waste generation, improving disposal routes and expanding recycling initiatives to reduce air, water and soil pollution.
+Our aim is to improve waste management practices by reducing waste generation, promoting responsible disposal and expanding recycling initiatives.
+These efforts help minimise air, water and soil pollution and support broader environmental goals.

 Waste segregation:

-- Separating waste into recyclable and non-recyclable categories.
+• Separating waste into recyclable and non-recyclable streams across all malls.

 Recycling promotion: